anbarasanhere/kbide-rag-ollama-chroma/README.md

 | Prompting        | Context Injection                    |
 | Storage          | Persistent Vector Store              |
 | Deployment       | Local Offline Environment            |

+### Questions can be asked

+1. What is Phantom AV?
+2. Who is KE and what they do ?
+3. Explain the types of BIOS ?
+4. How many tabs SCM file contains ?
+5. Explain all the stages of KBIDE